Want to follow in the steps of the Beatles? Liverpool visitors won’t want to miss these historic sites from the band members’ early years.

 Royal Caribbean promised a 3.75-hour excursion, visiting sites like Strawberry Field, where (and I quote) “you can explore the same places John Lennon did as a child”, the famed Penny Lane, and an interactive Beatles museum.

-There were three coaches scheduled to do this same tour, so I knew it must be popular.
+There were three passenger coaches scheduled to do this same tour, so I knew it must be popular.
 But did it live up to the hype?

 Interactive map of our Liverpool Beatles tour